Jerome, Arizona: After 1920

-Following a brief post-war downturn, boom times returned to Jerome in the 1920s.
+Following a brief postwar downturn, boom times returned to Jerome in the 1920s.
 Copper prices rose to 24 cents a pound in 1929, and United Verde and UVX operated at near capacity.
 Wages rose, consumers spent, and the town's businesses—including five automobile dealerships—prospered.
 United Verde, seeking stable labor relations, added disability and life insurance benefits for its workers and built a baseball field, tennis courts, swimming pools, and a public park in Jerome.
 Both companies donated to the Jerome Public Library and helped finance projects for the town's schools, churches, and hospitals.

 In 1930, after the start of the Great Depression, the price of copper fell to 14 cents a pound.
 In response, United Verde began reducing its work force; UVX operated at a loss, and the third big mine, Verde Central, closed completely.
 The price of copper fell further in 1932 to 5 cents a pound, leading to layoffs, temporary shutdowns, and wage reductions in the Verde District.
-In 1935, the Clark family sold United Verde to Phelps Dodge, and in 1938 UVX went out of business.
+In 1935, the Clark family sold United Verde to Phelps Dodge, and in 1938, UVX went out of business.